FabricMC/community/docs/channels.md

 * `#toolchain-other`: You can use this channel to discuss the development of any Fabric sub-project that doesn't have a channel in this category.

+* `#api`: Discussion for the development of the official Fabric modding API.
+Please use other channels if you need support.

+* `#yarn`: Development of Yarn mappings.
+Do not mention other mappings in this channel.

+* `#docs`: Discussion for the official Fabric Documentation.
+This channel is not a support channel.

 * `#wiki`: Use this channel to request editor access to the wiki, or to discuss changes or improvements to the wiki itself or the articles posted on it.

 * `#github`: This is a channel that is automatically updated whenever something happens on GitHub.